 Paloma Bouhana

-is an artist and designer working in spatial installation and design research, with a primary focus on performative art.
-She has been developing spatial concepts and scenographies for artists such as Laure Prouvost, Philippine Hoegen and Goda Palekaite.
-Her installations combine mediums like video, performance, scenography and costume design.
-Previously she developed different projects related to radical equality, feminist ethics of care or the social relationship of value-labor.
+is an artist and design researcher, with a primary focus on performative art.
+Her installations combine mediums like performance, sculpture and video.
+Previously she developed projects related to radical equality, feminist ethics of care or the social relationship of value-labor.

 CV